dominikamar/dominikamar/README.md

 Hi!

 My name is Dominika Marczyńska.
-I am a front-end developer with a big passion for learning new skills and technologies.
+I am a self motivated front-end developer with a big passion for learning new skills and technologies.

-I am an ambitious, goal-oriented person that loves new challenges.
-Originally, I graduated from Architecture and have been working as an Architect for about 5 years.
-This experience allowed me to develop problem-solving skills, good work organisation, attention to details and ability to work with a client.
-All of these qualities have helped me a lot in creating web applications, which has quickly become my big passion.
-I completed variety of courses on Udemy, which consisted of HTML5, CSS3, JS, Bootstrap 5, SASS, Gulp, Git, Node-js and MySQL lectures as long as basics of UX and UI design and SEO knowledge.
+I am an ambitious, goal-oriented person that loves new challenges and always tries to think outside the box.
+My main qualities are great problem-solving skills, good work organisation, attention to details and ability to collaborate work with a client.
+All of these assets have helped me a lot during creating web applications, which is my biggest passion.
+My Tech Stack is: HTML5, CSS3, JavaScript, React.js, SASS, Bootstrap, Gulp, Git, Node-js, MySQL.
+I also have wide knowledge of SEO as well as basic UX and UI design standards.

-Right now I'm focusing on learning React and improving my coding skills.

 <!--